 These funds are received from the County of Orange.
 These funds are for operational and capital infrastructure projects within the unincorporated area of Midway City.
-This reserve has been established to ensure funds are available for the replacement, upgrade and refurbishment of the District's sewer lines located in the unincorporated area of Midway City.
+This reserve has been established to ensure funds are available for the replacement, upgrade and refurbishment of the District's sewer lines located in the unincorporated area of Midway City as well as operational costs.